Safaa711/SSID-and-Password/README.md

-# SSID-and-Password
+- Creating login page containing SSID and Password, using HTML and CSS.

-Login Page that asks for  an SSID and a Password, and connected with the base control panel.
+- Connecting this page with the Robot base control.